gedumas/product-management-course/README.md

 - User Experience: This would cover how to create a great user experience for the product.
 This includes designing the user interface, conducting user testing, and measuring user satisfaction.

-- Metrics and Analytics: This would cover how to measure the success of a product using metrics and analytics.
-This includes defining key performance indicators (KPIs), tracking user behavior, and analyzing data to make data-driven decisions.
+- Metrics and Analytics: defining key performance indicators (KPIs) and tracking product metrics, such as customer acquisition cost (CAC), lifetime value (LTV), churn rate, and engagement metrics to make data-driven decisions.

 - Agile Product Management: This would cover how to manage a product using agile methodologies.
 This includes working in sprints, conducting daily stand-ups, and using agile tools like Jira and Trello.